helpsterTee/ed-icarus-docker/README.md

 Tested on Linux with Steam version of Elite Dangerous Odyssey.

+Note that this will **only** enable you to call the webservice with your browser, not the application itself.
+And this needs to be run on the same machine that is running Elite Dangerous.

 ## Introduction and Setup

 The container setup uses rootless-node base image.